kuddlefishbwaa/MSU_Alg/README.md

 # MSU_Alg
 Git repository for MSU 4050 Algorithms class.
+To better view the files and documentation go to https://github.com/kuddlefishbwaa/MSU_Alg